ChenFindling/tragic-algebra-analyzer/README.md

 Greenwald's reproduction-cost leg is not built, so the asset-value-vs-EPV comparison that separates a franchise from an ordinary business is out of scope — EPV here is the no-growth anchor only, and nothing on the page calls it more than that.

+## 🪄 Magic Formula

+Joel Greenblatt's two legs from *The Little Book That Beats the Market*: earnings yield — EBIT over enterprise value (market cap plus total debt minus excess cash) — and return on capital — the same EBIT over working capital plus net fixed assets.
+His definitions, his exclusions, one ticker at a time, from the filings.

+The refusal the page is built on: the Magic Formula is a market-wide **ranking**.
+Greenblatt's screen orders thousands of companies by the two legs combined, and a ranking needs a universe this kit does not fetch.
+So the page computes the legs and shows where the ticker sits against a small pinned table of the names this kit reads — the table carries its capture date, the yield column ages with it (return on capital moves only with new 10-Ks), and the page says so.
+It states position per leg — a higher yield than so many of the table's names, a higher return on capital than so many — and never combines the two into one score, because that combined score *is* the ranking operation, and running it on a few dozen names would be a fake universe wearing the method's name.

+Beside each leg, the kit's signature: the same leg on SBC-corrected EBIT (the GAAP charge added back, the true stock-comp cost Ω taken out).
+Capital and enterprise value are identical between the legs, so the yield gap is exactly (G − Ω)/EV and the capital gap exactly (G − Ω)/capital — pinned by a live self-test, not asserted.
+A formula screened on pre-SBC earnings is exactly where the hidden cost hides.

+The awkward parts are handled in the open.
+Where no operating-income subtotal is filed — older filer histories mostly — EBIT is derived as revenue minus the filed all-in expense total, with the subtraction printed as arithmetic on the page, a note naming any filed interest line the total swallows (as the filing signs it), and a reconciliation line bracketing the derived figure against filed pretax income.
+Excess cash follows a stated convention shared with the 100-Bagger Checker's ROIC waterfall: cash up to a working floor (default 2% of revenue, a box you can change) stays in working capital, the rest nets out of enterprise value — no published figure exists for that split, so the page names it as a convention rather than pretending it is Greenblatt's.
+Where the capital base is nearly empty — asset-light royalty and services shapes — the return-on-capital figure prints with a caption calling it the artifact of a nearly empty denominator, because at that extreme the ratio stops carrying information.
+Balance-sheet lines a filer stopped presenting are excluded at zero and named, never silently carried forward a decade.

+His exclusions are the gate's reasons.
+Banks, insurers, REITs and client-asset brokers stop and route to the Financials Checker — Greenblatt excludes financials himself, the rare case where the author's rule and this kit's gate agree exactly.
+Utilities stop and route to the Tragic Algebra Analyzer, with the detection named as SIC-range honest.
+One boundary is decided in the open: managed care, which the kit's other pages treat as insurance but Greenblatt's own screen publishes as health care — this page follows the method's boundary, computes the legs behind a banner stating the decision, and defaults excess cash to zero for the class since the pool likely backs policy liabilities.
+The year table shows each year as filed, no averaging — cyclicality is shown, not smoothed;
+normalization is EPV's job, and its page does it properly.

 ## 📈 Return Calculator